HyperCells/HyperCells.github.io/source/contents/Installation/installation.md

 ## Extensions (optional)

-The HyperCells package has an integrated word simplification procedure that can be applied with two methods, brute force or the **Knuth-Bendix completion algorithm**.
-The default is the brute force method.
-The Knuth-Bendix completion algorithm, which is implemented in the <a target="_blank" href="https://gap-packages.github.io/kbmag/doc/chap0_mj.html">kbmag</a> package, can be applied for groups with a maximal number of generators of 127 (currently).
+The HyperCells package has an integrated word simplification procedure for a selection of functions.
+Two methods are available: a default brute-force method, and a method based on the Knuth-Bendix completion algorithm.
+The latter can only be used provided the <a target="_blank" href="https://gap-packages.github.io/kbmag/doc/chap0_mj.html">kbmag</a> package (verion 1.5.10+) is available.

+The default configuration of the kbmag package allows HyperCells to simplify words in groups with a maximal number of generators of 127.
 However, this limit can manually be extended up to 65535.
-The corresponding README file can be found in the folder containing GAP: **"...\gap\gap-< version >\pkg\kbmag\standalone"**, where the following modifications are layed out:
+The corresponding adjustments are laid out in a README file in the kbmag package and can be found in the folder containing GAP: “…/gap/gap-< version >/pkg/kbmag/standalone”, with the following instructions:

 ```
 NEW in Version 2.3: It is now possible to use kbmag with more than the